wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 {% include important.html content= "The deprecated integrations in the list above will reach **end-of-life** in January, 2024 and will be removed from the product.
 If you are using any of these integrations and need assistance, reach out to our [Technical Support team](wavefront_support_feedback.html)." %}

-We updated the following integrations to support VMware Cloud Services access token authentication when your Operations for Applications service **is onboarded** to VMware Cloud services.
-See [Integrations That Use VMware Cloud Services Access Tokens](integrations_onboarded_subscriptions.html#integrations-that-use-vmware-cloud-services-access-tokens).

-  * Catchpoint
-  * Nagios
-  * Uptime

-We made improvements to the following integrations in October 2023:
+Also, we made improvements to the following integrations in October 2023:

 * Kubernetes: